guptasarthak328/hackrfsdr_sweep_pi/README.md

 Tested On (Client): Raspberry Pi 3b; Raspbian Version 11 Bullseye Tested On (Sever): Macbook Pro Apple M1 Ventura 13.0.01 Python Version 3.11.2

 UDP Server should work on Linux without an issue as only library that is imported is socket.
+This is yet to be tested and will be updated in the future.

 ### Setting Up
 #### Hardware
 ![IMG_3938](https://user-images.githubusercontent.com/118889521/222162280-e1afb688-7b47-473c-a9b8-9cc9a26487f2.JPG)
 Diagram indicates a Raspberry Pi 3b connected to power, an ethernet cable to the UDP Sever PC and the HackRF SDR USB Cable.
 THe HackRF SDR will also have to be connected to an antenna using the SMA Antenna Port.

-#### IP Adress + Port Number + Filename
+#### Editing the Files: IP Adress + Port Number + Filename
+sdr_client.py will be run on the Raspberry Pi and sdr_sever.py will be run on the PC that is going to recieve the data.
+Before this the user must replace key information on the files.

 All 3 of these must be changed on both Client and Sever.
-Find and replace:
+Find and replace with your own details:
 1. SEVER IP ADDRESS
+    - This will be the Ethernet's IP Address.
 2. SEVER PORT
+    - A port that isn't being utilised by your PC.
-3. YOUR FILE NAME
+4. YOUR FILE NAME
+    - The directory and file name of where the raw binary data file and metadata header will be stored.

+Both files have been commented for the user's ease.

-#### Server UDP Server
+#### Setting Up UDP Server
 sdr_server.py must output "UDP Server Up and Running" before sdr_client.py is executed.
 This is can be done by executing this file immediately after the Ethernet Connection has been established but before the raspberry pi starts transmitting data.
 A screenshot and video have been included below for further reference.

 #### Executing the files w/ Command Line Arguments